 Do you want to stop cyber-crime before it starts?
-If preventing, detecting, and battling digital crime is important to you, a career in cyber security may be the perfect fit and a cyber and network security degree could be a great way to start!
+If preventing, detecting, and battling digital crime is important to you, a career in cyber security may be the perfect fit and a Cyber and Information Security Technology degree could be a great way to start!
 As a cybersecurity specialist, you could be on the front lines of cyber warfare and defense, protecting vital computer systems against inside and outside threats alike, including social engineering, hackers, malware, spyware, and viruses.

 You could earn a Bachelor of Science Degree in Computer and Information Science with a major in Cyber and Information Security Technology and a track in Cybersecurity in just 2.5 years through ECPI University’s year-round degree program.

-Our Cyber and Network Security major and Cybersecurity track could teach you how to:
+Our Cyber and Information Security Technology major and Cybersecurity track could teach you how to:

 - Protect data and manage personnel conduct in relation to safeguarding data.